 New to Foster Care?

-Foster carers are needed to provide a safe, family environment when a child is unable to live with their own parents or family.
-There are many reason why this might happen including:
+Foster care is a way of providing a safe, family environment when a child is unable to live with their own parents or family.
+There are many reasons for a child to be taken into care, including:

 What does a foster carer do?

 The main role of a foster carer is to provide a stable, safe routine for the child or children they are looking after.
-This can mean helping a child to go to school, eat well, do fun activities, and feel happy about themselves.
+This can refer to helping a child to go to school, eat well, take part in activities or hobbies, and feel happy about themselves.

-As well as supporting a child to go to school, a foster carer will also attend meetings in regards to the child’s wellbeing with social workers and others involved in the fostering process.
+As well as supporting a child to go to school, a foster carer will also attend meetings with regard to the child’s wellbeing with social workers and others involved in the fostering process.
 The foster carer is at the centre of a professional team meeting the individual needs of the looked after child.

-A good support network is vital to anyone thinking of fostering.
+- A good support network – this is vital to anyone thinking of fostering.
 There will be tough times ahead so having friends and family to lean on is important.